The Beach Bum

-The Beach Bum is a 2019 American stoner comedy film written and directed by Harmony Korine and starring Matthew McConaughey, Snoop Dogg, Isla Fisher, Jimmy Buffett, with Zac Efron, Martin Lawrence, and Jonah Hill.
-The plot follows the adventures of stoner poet Moondog (McConaughey) in and around the Florida Keys as he tries to finish his new novel for the respect of his daughter and his share of his wife's estate after she dies in a car accident.
+The Beach Bum is a 2019 American stoner comedy film written and directed by Harmony Korine and starring Matthew McConaughey, Snoop Dogg, Isla Fisher, Jimmy Buffett in his final feature film, Zac Efron and Martin Lawrence, with Stefania LaVie Owen and Jonah Hill in supporting roles.
+The plot follows the adventures of stoner poet Moondog (McConaughey) in and around the Florida Keys as he tries to finish his new novel and fight for the respect of his daughter and his share of his wife's estate after she dies in a car accident.

 The Beach Bum had its world premiere at South by Southwest on March 9, 2019, and was theatrically released in the United States on March 29, 2019, by Neon.
 The film received mixed reviews from critics, with some calling it "joyous" and others describing it as an "epic goof", though McConaughey's performance received near-universal praise.
-The film was a box office disappointment, grossing only $4.6 million worldwide on a $5 million budget.
+The film was a box office disappointment, grossing $4.6 million worldwide on a $5 million budget.

 Plot

-Substance abusing poet Moondog lives a hedonistic and pseudo-nomadic lifestyle in and around the Florida Keys while slowly working on his new book and enjoying life as a local legend despite the common opinion that he is past his prime.
-His escapades are funded by his wealthy wife Minnie, to the disapproval of their soon-to-wed daughter Heather and his agent Lewis.
-The promiscuous Moondog engages in sexual relationships with many women on his journeys, while Minnie engages in a secret affair with Moondog's friend, R&B singer Lingerie.
+Moondog, a substance-abusing poet, leads a hedonistic and pseudo-nomadic lifestyle in and around the Florida Keys while working on his new book.
+Despite perceptions that he is past his prime, he enjoys local notoriety as a legendary figure.
+His indulgent lifestyle is funded by his wealthy wife Minnie, which draws disapproval from their daughter Heather and agent Lewis.
+Throughout his journeys, Moondog engages in promiscuous relationships, while Minnie has a secret affair with his friend, R&B singer Lingerie.

-After arriving late to Heather's wedding in Miami because he was cheating on his wife, Moondog drunkenly gropes the groom, Frank, in front of the audience.
-Later, during a talk about Moondog's crude behavior, Minnie confesses her affair to her daughter.
-Meanwhile, Lingerie shows Moondog a potent strain of cannabis, endemic to an isolated pond in Jamaica, which he claims to be responsible for his success.
-During the reception, Moondog reconciles with Heather and Frank while they cut the cake.
-He later witnesses Minnie and Lingerie kissing and runs off.
-Minnie tracks down Moondog at a local bar, and the two enjoy a night of intoxicated karaoke and dancing; culminating with Minnie drunkenly driving into oncoming traffic.
-Moondog escapes with minor injuries but Minnie dies in the hospital shortly after.
+After arriving late to Heather's wedding in Miami, Moondog's infidelity leads to a drunken altercation with the groom, Frank, in front of the guests.
+Later, Minnie reveals her affair during a conversation with Heather about Moondog's behavior.
+Meanwhile, Lingerie introduces Moondog to a potent strain of cannabis found in Jamaica, which he credits for his success.
+At the reception, Moondog reconciles with Heather and Frank before witnessing an intimate moment between Minnie and Lingerie.

-Half of Minnie's estate goes to Heather, while Moondog's half is frozen and placed in an escrow account until he has finished his novel.
-In retaliation, and due to Lewis' refusal to book seminars for Moondog due to his work ethic, Moondog and a group of homeless people break into and trash Minnie's mansion.
-To avoid prison time, he agrees to a year of rehabilitation but breaks out of the facility with a pyromaniac named Flicker.
-The two engage in a night of debauchery and part ways as Moondog makes his way back to Miami.
+Following a night of intoxicated karaoke and dancing with Minnie, Moondog survives a car accident but Minnie succumbs to her injuries.
+Half of Minnie's estate goes to Heather, while Moondog's share is frozen until he completes his novel.
+In response, Moondog seeks revenge by vandalizing Minnie's mansion with a group of homeless individuals.
+To avoid imprisonment, he agrees to a year of rehabilitation but later escapes with a pyromaniac named Flicker.
+The two engage in a night of debauchery before parting ways as Moondog makes his way back to Miami.